opnsense/docs/source/manual/how-tos/shaper.rst

 ..
 Note::

-        If you want to limit traffic for a single ip then just enter the ip address in the destination field instead of the full LAN network range.
+        If you want to limit traffic for a single IP then just enter the IP address in the destination field instead of the full LAN network range.

 Now press |apply| to activate the traffic shaping rules.